 It’s a strange coincidence that the 1195 Battle of Alarcos and the 1212 Battle of Las Navas de Tolosa wound up so close together on the calendar.
-I mean, I suppose it’s not that strange a coincidence, since there were only so many months out of the year that you could go on campaign back in the 12th and 13th centuries.
+I mean, it’s not that strange a coincidence, since there were only so many months out of the year when you could go on campaign back in the 12th and 13th centuries.
 But these two battles bookend the high water mark for the Almohad Caliphate in Iberia, so the fact that their anniversaries are only two days apart is notable.
 It’s helpful, too, because you already know how this story ends.

 Actually it’s also helpful in another way: instead of reintroducing the Almohads, for those who aren’t familiar with them I can just quote what I wrote about them in the other post:

-Also I have a useful map handy:
+Also I have a useful map already handy:

 Abu Yusuf Yaqub’s illness got Christians in Iberia to thinking, particularly when rumors began to spread about a brewing succession-fueled Almohad civil war.
 Alfonso VIII of Castile decided to raise an army and attack Seville, the Almohads’ Andalusian capital.
 There was just one problem with his plan: Abu Yusuf Yaqub got better, and he tamped down any internal dissension fairly easily.
-He then headed back over to Seville before Alfonso had a chance to get his campaign started.
+He then headed back to Seville before Alfonso had a chance to get his campaign started.

-The Almohads assembled their own forces at Seville and then marched to Cordoba at the end of June 1195, where they added additional forces.
+The Almohads assembled their army at Seville and then marched to Cordoba at the end of June 1195, where they added additional forces.
 Included among these was a contingent of Christian fighters under the command of Pedro Fernández de Castro, a Castilian nobleman.
 He happened to be a cousin of Alfonso, though clearly they weren’t getting along at this particular time.
 I mention this in order to highlight the degree to which loyalties in Reconquista Iberia were often personal rather than religious, despite the conflict’s obvious religious overtones.
 Alfonso assembled his army at Toledo and marched out to meet the Almohads.
 He chose Alarcos, a fairly recently built fortress near the southernmost point of Castile, as the site for the battle that was to come.

 As with Las Navas de Tolosa, we don’t have any great sources that describe the battle in detail.
 We don’t know how large the Castilian force was—Muslim sources claim that 30,000 Christians were killed in the battle, but that’s almost certainly exaggerated.
 We don’t know how large the Almohad force might have been, though we have a pretty good sense that it was larger than Alfonso was expecting.
 We don’t even know for sure when the battle took place.
 July 18 is the most frequently cited date as far as I can tell, but you’ll find July 17 and July 19 as well.
 I’m splitting the difference here.

 We do know the general contours of the fighting.
-Alfonso, again expecting the Almohad army to be smaller than it was, massed his heavy cavalry in a single packed line for a massive charge.
-For a while that charge looked like it would carry the day—it smashed into the Almohad vanguard, did considerable damage, and then continued charging and routed another portion of the Almohad army.
-But between fatigue and constant arrow fire from the Almohads’ archers the charge eventually lost its steam.
+Alfonso—who was, to reiterate, expecting the Almohad army to be smaller than it was—massed his heavy cavalry in a single packed line for a massive charge.
+For a while that charge looked like it would carry the day.
+It smashed into the Almohad vanguard, did considerable damage, and then continued charging and routed another portion of the Almohad army.
+But between fatigue and constant arrow fire from the Almohads’ archers, the charge eventually lost its steam.
 Meanwhile, the right wing of the Almohad army had been working its way around the charging knights’ flank and was eventually able to surround them and cut them off from the rest of the Castilian army.
 At this point Abu Yusuf Yaqub led a reserve force into the battle, possibly from the Castilians’ rear, that seems to have caught Alfonso completely off guard.